tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 				- The cavern is abutted by two chambers and has a highlighted path leaving
 					- one titled olivers stores **hands off**
 					- the other labeled **hidden door orange rock: focalist?
 Unknown function**
-				- The highlighted path out of the cavern reads
+				- The highlighted path out of the cavern reads **OUT**
+	- Slip into the rentas hold **stealth encounter**
+	- Description tone and atmosphere
+		- temperature drops, thick air condenses on  carved walls and drips in to tamped down earth

 	- You see a figure small figuure with rigid posture meet deko